pruizf/d25-llm-stdir/README.md

 - The complete test-set (2923 examples) is used run in zero-shot batches, and a 30% fraction, stratified by category, is run in few-shot batches.

 # Prompts
-- The prompts, in both English and French, are in `prompts.py`.
+- The prompts, in both English and French, are in `prompts.py` and `prompts_grouped.py`.
 The prompts are templates with several fields, filled dynamically by the client with category definitions in all settings and, additionally, some examples in the few-shot setting.
 - Category definitions are in `data/category_info.py`.
 - In the case of few-shot batches, the examples in `data/sampled_df_for_prompts_0001.tsv` are added to the prompt.
+- `prompts_grouped.py` contains prompts for grouped stage directions, where the model is asked to classify a list of stage directions.
+The order of stage directions on the list does not follow a pattern (is shuffled).

 # Evaluation

-- Script `evaluate.py` and `evaluate_llama.py` produce a classification report and confustion matrix for a batch, for GPT-4 and Llama 3.1 results respectively.
+- Scripts `evaluate.py` and `evaluate_llama.py` produce a classification report and confustion matrix for a batch, for GPT or Mistral and Llama 3.1 results respectively.
 Results are written to the `plots` directory in each batch's output directory.

 # Result summary